Art Courses, General (Art, Art History, and Design) (ARTS)

 ARTS:1560 Art Student Ambassador Seminar 0-1 s.h.

-Ambassadors provide information about the School of Art and Art History to incoming and visiting students, university community, and broader community; conduct tours; meet with students and parents; review curriculum; provide information on opportunities; coordinate events; and develop materials for incoming students.
+Ambassadors provide information about the School of Art, Art History, and Design to incoming and visiting students, university community, and broader community; conduct tours; meet with students and parents; review curriculum; provide information on opportunities; coordinate events; and develop materials for incoming students.
 Requirements: art major.

 ARTS:2000 Big Ideas: Creativity for a Lifetime 3 s.h.